FAQs

 Why do I need certification and registration?

 Certification is what we do.
 It is an online process that assures the Cannabis Control Commission (CCC) that you qualify to be in the Medical Use of Marijuana Program.
 Registration is what you do.
 It is an online process that tells the Cannabis Control Commission (CCC) more about yourself and confirms you are a Massachusetts resident.
 Both certification and registration need to be renewed annually.
 The renewal dates may drift apart over the years (from a few days to several months).
-Your medical marijuana card has the same expiration date as your registration.
+Your medical marijuana card (med card) has the same expiration date as your registration.
 To check your certification expiration date log in to patient.massciportal.com or ask the staff at the dispensary when they scan your card.

 NOTE: The CCC will send you email reminders 60 days before expirations.
 Renewing your registration early is a good idea (the CCC keeps the same expiration date with a year added on).
-However, 60 days in advance is too soon to renew certification as it terminates your existing certification (2 months early) and resets the expiration date).
+However, 60 days in advance is too soon to renew certification as it terminates your existing certification (2 months early) and resets the expiration date.
 Plan to renew your certification within a few days of your expiration date so you get full value of the medical fee.

 What happens if my medical card expires?

-Your connection to the medical marijuana program requires an active certification and an active registration, as well as a PATIENT card.
-If one of them expires, or you lose your card, it is relatively simple.
-Renewing your certification requires a telehealth visit with us to confirm that you still qualify for the program.
-Certification becomes ACTIVE at the time we see you.
 Renewing your registration can be done by logging into your account at patient.massciportal.com , choose “renew registration”, then follow the prompts.
-A one-month temporary will be given and your new card will arrive by mail in 1-3 weeks.
+A one-month temporary card will be given and your new med card will arrive by mail in 1-3 weeks.
 Call CCC Support at 833-869-68 for registration assistance or card replacement ($10).
-We can also help with registration at 978-594-0816.
+We can also help with registration if needed at 978-594-0816.

 How much does it cost?

-Our fee for both first-time certification and recertification (for patients we have previously seen) is $170.
 Registration is designed for patients to do themselves, online.
 If you need help with registration, call CCC support at 833-869-6820 or leave a message for us at 978-594-0816 and we can assist you.
 There’s no charge.

 Does health insurance cover any medical marijuana costs?